Launching: Membership 101 Series

 SEPTEMBER 24, 2015

 Reposting this (slightly edited) Thanks for Playing classic, because this topic has come up recently on ASAE’s Collaborate online community.
 In 18+ years in association management, I’ve been on both sides of the Request For Proposal process more times than I can count.
 My very first Big Task at my very first association Real Job way back in 1997 was to complete an association management software system selection.
-Which, of course, included writing an RFP (after I met all the vendors, but that’s another post). your boss or board) are conspiring to force you.
-DON’T send out a 50 page RFP.
+Which, of course, included writing an RFP (after I met all the vendors, but that’s another post).
+You name it, I’ve written it, seen it, or responded to it.
+Finito.
+Really.

 Come Chat about Member Engagement